bertofurth/Seagate-Central-Toolchain/README.md

 * libtirpc-devel

-The following packages or their equivalents need to be installed on a "fresh" Debian 10 (Buster) system to perform the build
+The following packages or their equivalents need to be installed on a "fresh" Debian 10 (Buster) system to perform the build (apt-get install ... )

 * build-essential
 * unzip